-Visit the most pleasant market town of Denmark with about 3700 citizens.
+Visit the nicest market town of Denmark with about 3700 citizens.
 It is a very nice place for a walk along the idyllic old houses and the brook, which winds through the town.

 Bogense is a very old town, and it was granted its rights as a market town in 1288.
 The oldest house was built in 1543.
 The church was built in the middle ages and is dedicated to the patron saint of sailors, Saint Nicholas.
 As befits its saint, the church is placed on a cliff off the coast, and the tower has functioned as a seamark.
 Right next to the church is the old market place Torvet, where you can find the smallest house in Denmark.